We all know conserving energy is important… but why? And what are the best and easiest ways to save energy at home?

 - Make sure your HVAC system is correctly sized.
 (That includes any HVAC appliances you add to your central system, like a window unit or a mini-split for an addition.)
 Get professional help from an HVAC tech if needed.
 An oversized or undersized appliance is sure to waste energy.

 - Install a smart thermostat.
 Upgrading to a smart thermostat is an easy way to reduce energy use throughout the day.
 Learn more in our Ultimate Guide to Smart Thermostats.
+Tap here to learn how to install a smart thermostat.

 - Install thermal curtains.
 A big win for renters: Thermal curtains can actually work to provide extra insulation around your windows—and that helps keep out heat in the summer and cold in the winter.
 And when you’re keeping outside temperatures out, you’re less likely to turn up or down your HVAC system to stay comfy.
 (Air sealing can permanently stop window drafts, but thermal curtains can add a non-permanent additional layer of insulation if you need it, unlike plastic window insulation kits.)